ffbinaries/ffbinaries-node/readme.md

 **Version 1.0.6**

 * Added `locateBinariesSync` method to look for binaries and check their version
-* Updated references to HTTP in readme
+* Changed HTTP to HTTPS in links in readme

 **Version 1.0.5**